Divyareddy45/Restaurant_project/README.md

-# 🍽️ Restaurant Analytics and Recommendation System
+# 🍽️ Restaurant Analytics & Recommendation System

 ## 📘 Project Overview
-A restaurant consolidator wants to revamp its B2C portal using intelligent automation.
-This project analyzes restaurant data to identify **star restaurants** and generate **data-driven recommendations** using Python, Pandas, and Tableau.
+This project focuses on analyzing global restaurant data to identify key factors that make restaurants “star performers” and to generate intelligent recommendations.
+By combining data inspection, cleaning, and exploratory data analysis (EDA), the project uncovers insights into restaurant ratings, cuisines, cost, delivery options, and geographic trends.
+The goal is to build a data-driven foundation for identifying top-performing restaurants and improving user experience on a B2C portal.
+Through Tableau visual analytics, decision-makers can better understand restaurant performance and customer preferences to guide business strategy and franchising decisions.

 ---

-## 🧾 Datasets
+## 🧾 Overview about Dataset
+The project uses two datasets:
-- `data.csv` — Contains restaurant attributes (19 columns)
+- **data.csv** — contains restaurant attributes (19 columns)
-- `Country-Code.csv` — Contains country mapping for restaurants
+- **Country-Code.csv** — provides country mapping for each restaurant

+The combined dataset includes restaurants across multiple countries, cities, and cuisines, along with details on ratings, cost, delivery availability, and customer votes.

 ---

-## 🧹 Data Preprocessing
-- Checked data structure, missing values, and duplicates
-- Merged `Country-Code` with main dataset
-- Cleaned categorical and numerical columns
+## 🔑 Key Attributes Include
+- **Restaurant ID:** Unique identifier for each restaurant
+- **Restaurant Name:** Name of the restaurant
+- **Country Code:** Country reference key
+- **City:** Location of the restaurant
+- **Cuisines:** Types of cuisines served
+- **Average Cost for Two:** Estimated dining cost
+- **Has Table Booking:** Indicates if table booking is available
+- **Has Online Delivery:** Indicates if delivery service is available
+- **Votes:** Number of customer votes
+- **Aggregate Rating:** Overall customer rating
+- **Rating Text:** Qualitative rating (e.g., Excellent, Good, Poor)

 ---

-## 🔍 Exploratory Data Analysis (EDA)
-- Restaurant distribution by city and country
-- Franchise analysis for national presence
-- Ratios of table booking and online delivery
+## 🎯 Objectives
+- Perform data inspection and cleaning to ensure dataset quality
-- Cuisine trends and cost distribution
+- Explore the geographical and operational distribution of restaurants
-- Ratings and votes analysis
+- Analyze cuisine trends, cost behavior, and delivery options
+- Study factors influencing restaurant ratings
+- Build an interactive Tableau dashboard to identify “Star Restaurants”

 ---

-## 📊 Tableau Dashboard
-- Interactive visuals to identify “Star Restaurants”
+## ⚙️ Workflow of Project

+### **1. Initial Data Analysis**
+- Checked structure, missing values, and duplicates
+- Removed duplicates and standardized categorical data
+- Merged `data.csv` with `Country-Code.csv` for comprehensive analysis

+### **2. Exploratory Data Analysis (EDA)**
+- Identified cities with the highest and lowest number of restaurants
+- Analyzed franchises with national presence
+- Calculated ratios for table booking and online delivery
+- Compared votes and ratings for delivery vs. non-delivery restaurants
+- Determined top cuisines across cities and popular cuisines per country
+- Studied cost distribution and factors affecting restaurant ratings

+### **3. Dashboarding (Tableau)**
+- Developed interactive Tableau dashboards for insight visualization
-- Filters for country, city, and cuisine
+- Created maps and charts for restaurant distribution and cuisine popularity
-- Key metrics: average rating, top franchise, delivery ratio
+- Displayed key performance indicators (KPIs) such as top-rated restaurants, average cost, and delivery availability

 ---

-## 🧠 Technologies Used
+## 📊 Tools and Technologies
-- Python (Pandas, NumPy, Matplotlib, Seaborn)
+- **Python:** Pandas, NumPy, Matplotlib, Seaborn
+- **Visualization:** Tableau
-- Jupyter Notebook
+- **Notebook Environment:** Jupyter Notebook
-- Tableau
-- GitHub
+- **Version Control:** Git and GitHub

 ---

-## 🏆 Key Insights
-- Cities with most and least restaurants
-- Top cuisines served across regions
-- Delivery vs. non-delivery restaurant performance
+## 🏁 Conclusion
+The analysis provides insights into restaurant operations, customer preferences, and factors influencing ratings.
+Findings highlight:
+- Popular cuisines and cost variations by city
-- Rating factors influencing customer satisfaction
+- The impact of delivery and table booking on customer satisfaction
+- Rating trends across geographic regions

+This project establishes a foundation for identifying “Star Restaurants” and supports the implementation of intelligent automation for restaurant recommendations.
+Future improvements may include machine learning models for automated rating prediction and personalized recommendations.

 ---

-## 🧩 Future Work
-- Add machine learning model for automated restaurant recommendation
-- Deploy dashboard using Tableau Public or Streamlit

----

-## 👩‍💻 Author
-**Ramya Gary**